ngtailor/data-visulaization/README.md

  ## Project setup
- 1. first  clone this project  on  ypur  local system by git bash
+ 1. first  clone this project  on  your  local system by git bash
    git clone https://github.com/ngtailor/data-visulaization.git

-2. open project on vs code studio and open terminal and follow the below instruction
+2. open the project on vs code studio and open terminal and follow the below instruction

-  In the project directory run commnad in terminal for install yarn
+  In the project directory run command in terminal to install yarn

   yarn i -g